Abby Rao Sizzles In White Mesh Teddy On Instagram

 “I love you so freaking much,” gushed a supporter.

-Plus, many people responded to her question in the caption.
+Additionally, many people responded to her question in the caption.

 “You on my timeline,” declared a fan.